Healthy Homes Assessment Eskdale

 Draught Stopping Eskdale

-Draughts can lead to dropping temperatures within houses.
-A humid house will cost more to heat, which results in wasting energy and increased bills.
+Draughts may lead to less temperature in homes.
+A cold house will cost more to heat, which completed jobs in wasting energy and increased bills.

-If you are able to feel external air getting in, or see a clear draught from a hole or gap that is, it is probably a gap or crack that needs sealing in the way you can.
-Large cracks and gaps should be sealed permanently.
-Any gaps greater than 3mm that let air into or out of your house require seals.
-For example, if an open fireplace is not in use, it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air coming in or a clear draught out of a hole or gap, then it is likely a crack or crack that needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air in or out within your house require to be sealed.
+For example, if the open fireplace is not in use, it could cause draughts, and should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as imaginable.

-You don’t require to block gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the house is heated and cools in order to let them be closed and opened instead of instead of being stuck.
-We will examine the windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the home heats and cools, in order to let them be shut and opened, rather than sticking.
+We will check all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections